Extruded Plastics banner

 Extruder Machine

-Typically, the extruding machine is made of a hopper, a conveyance channel and a shearing screw.
+Generally, an extruding machine consists of a hopper, a conveyance channel, and a shearing screw.

 Die